IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 * Block Total Length: total size of this block, as described in {{section_block}}.

-* Interface ID (32 bits): an unsigned value that specifies the interface on which this packet was received or transmitted;
+* Interface ID (32 bits): an unsigned integer that specifies the interface on which this packet was received or transmitted;
   the correct interface will be the one whose Interface Description Block (within the current Section of the file) is